Los Angeles Municipal Art Gallery: Exhibitions program

 The exhibitions program at Barnsdall Park produces approximately nine exhibitions of contemporary art each year at the Municipal Art Gallery.
 The mission of the program is to promote, interpret and present to the general public, the contemporary art of artists from culturally diverse Southern California.
 The curatorial focus includes painting, sculpture, photography, architecture, design, video, electronic, performance and installation works.
 Exhibits at Barnsdall Park serve over 45,000 visitors annually.

 Exhibitions at the gallery are developed and produced by the curatorial staff, who often work with guest curators to insure a diversified curatorial perspective.
 The curators work with advisory input from the gallery's Artist Advisory Committee and the Los Angeles Municipal Art Gallery Associates Program Committee.
 These committees each meet six times a year with the curatorial staff to discuss issues, evaluate current exhibitions, and preview the development of future exhibitions.
 While the Gallery Associates raises funds to support the Exhibition and Education Programs at the gallery, the Associates Program Committee also seeks to develop and produce ancillary programs such as films, lectures and symposia.
-Gallery hours are Friday through Sunday from 12:00 to 5:00 p.m., and first Fridays from 12 p.m. to 9:00 p.m.
+Gallery hours are Wednesday through Friday from 11:00 a.m. to 4:00 p.m. (closed during installation and for all official City holidays).
 A wheelchair for visitor use within the facility is available.
 Please ask the gallery attendant at the entrance for assistance.
 Sign Language Interpreters are available with at least two weeks advance notice.